dangeng/old-dangeng.github.io/_posts/2016-07-28-tricking-neural-networks.md

 ---
 title: Tricking Neural Networks
 updated: 2016-07-21 10:38
-excerpt: Reading handwritten digits, predicting the stock market, driving cars, and diagnosing cancers are just a few things that artificial neural networks have been taught to do.
-This fledging field in artificial intelligence holds much promise and is prehaps one of the most actively researched branches in computer science
+excerpt: Reading handwritten digits, predicting the stock market, driving cars, and diagnosing cancers are just a few things that artificial neural networks have been taught to do
+published: false
 ---
 ### Neural Networks